moodlebox/moodlebox.net/content/en/project/index.md

 MoodleBox is a volunteer and non-profit project lead by [Nicolas Martignoni][2] on his spare time.

-### Disclaimer

-The [MoodleBox disk image][13] and the information of the web site are provided "as is".
-The author has made every effort to ensure the proper functioning of the MoodleBox and the accuracy of the information given.
-However, he declines all responsibility for any direct or indirect damage that would harm the users during use of the MoodleBox.
-In particular, it can not be held responsible for deterioration of material or loss of data.

-The author does not commit himself to any correction of the disk image or of this website and documentation.

  [1]: https://moodle.org
  [2]: {{< relref "about" >}}
  [3]: https://www.raspberrypi.org